| The Wolong Panda Reserve Research

 rest of their water intake from nearby rivers and

+water streams.
 Pandas reproduce very slowly, and

 infant mortality is high - these are major reasons